Urban Homestead Planning and What You Need To Know

 • Choose a location with lots of water and sunlight.
 Pick a spot with easy access to water and get at least six hours of sunlight each day.

-• You should check your area's zoning laws and regulations to ensure starting a farm or garden is allowed before you start.
+• Before starting a farm or garden, check your area's zoning laws and regulations to ensure it is allowed.
 Urban homesteading may require special rights or licensing from some municipalities.

 2. Pick suitable plants and animals.